 Can you get a business loan if you only have an ITIN?

 Yes, you can!
 Getting an ITIN loan is possible.
 Many lenders out there will let you get a loan even if you don’t have an SSN.

 Here are the top small business grants for women:

 Where can women get small business loans?

 Women can apply for loans at local banks and credit unions.
 Also, through reputable online lenders.

 Banks may have stricter eligibility requirements.
-But, online lenders may accept applicants with a bad or low credit score.
+But, business lenders may accept applicants with a bad or low credit score.

 Some online lenders offer loans suitable for women turned down by other lenders.

 Is it hard to get small business loans for women?